biotechvana/VQS-haplotyper/README.md

 # VQS-haplotyper

 VQS-haplotyper (Virus Quasispecies haplotyper) is a pipeline to detect viral quasispecies in NGS data.
-It is based in R and can be run via RStudio or via command-line script.
+It is based in R and can be run via RStudio or via command-line.
 It is compatible with Linux, Mac OS and Windows.

 ## Table of contents